Pelosi Signals An End To Her Hold On Articles Of Impeachment

 As she held back, a small group of Senate Republican moderates did express interest in hearing from witnesses, but they ultimately backed McConnell's framework.

-Schumer would need four GOP senators to join with all Democrats to foil McConnell's strategy of passing rules without sorting the witnesses.
-He has been unable to convince any to break with the top Republican leader.
+Schumer would need four GOP senators to join with the entire Democratic caucus to foil McConnell's strategy of passing rules without sorting the witnesses.
+He has been unable to persuade any to break with the top Republican leader.

 Pressure on Pelosi began to grow from fellow Democrats soon after it became clear they would not be able to force McConnell to negotiate on the terms of a trial.